github-education-resources/codespaces-project-template-js/README.md

 ## Getting started

-This project is filled with sample data so that you can immediately open in Codespaces, see it running, and deploy at any point.
+This portfolio site project is filled with sample data so that you can immediately open in Codespaces, see it running, and deploy at any point.

 Your development environment is all set for you to start.
 Based on our [JavaScript Codespace Template (React)](https://github.com/microsoft/codespaces-teaching-template-js), here is what s already setup and ready for you to use: